muneer78/muneer78.github.io/_posts/2014-07-10-its-not-right-but-its-ok.md

 ---
 date: 2014-07-10
-title: It's Not Right, But It's OK
+title: It's not right, but it's OK
 tags: thoughts
 ---